PrescottRowe/WeaterApp/README.txt

 +logo splash screen

 Upcoming changes:
--show units
+-grey scale background image for easier readablility of text -show units
 -high and low temps
 -C or F option that is linked to unit types